fetchrobotics/docs/source/mechanism_terminology.rst

 Frames represent the coordinate frames of links, detected objects, sensors, or the location of another robot in the world.
-Frames are define relative to other frames and the transformations between each frame is tracked using tf.
+Frames are define relative to other frames and the transformations between each frame is tracked using TF.

 Joint
 +++++